!Call To Action

 They Like Milk

 Those old iconic images of cats lapping up milk may be cute, but they’re also misleading.
-Most adult cats are actually lactose-intolerant, and can’t digest milk.
+One of the most common cat myths is that cats love and thrive on milk, but most adult cats are actually lactose-intolerant and can’t properly digest it.
 This is because once kitties stop nursing, their bodies stop producing lactase, the enzyme that allows them to digest milk.
 Some of the confusion may stem from dairy farms, where cats were able to enjoy raw milk, which contains lactase.

 They Steal Babies’ Breath